opentelekomcloud/vault-plugin-secrets-openstack/doc/source/api.md

   Valid choices are `token` and `password`.

 - `user_groups` `(list: [])` - Specifies list of existing OpenStack groups this Vault role is allowed to assume.
   This is a comma-separated string or JSON array.
+If provided `user_groups` don't exist an error will be raised.

 - `user_roles` `(list: [])` - Specifies list of existing OpenStack roles this Vault role is allowed to assume.
   This is a comma-separated string or JSON array.
+If provided `user_roles` don't exist an error will be raised.

 - `project_id` `(string: <optional>)` - Create a project-scoped role with given project ID.
 Mutually exclusive with `project_name`.